How to Get Rid of Your Turkey Neck

 I use this as a bible of scarf wearing.
 It has given me the confidence to use various scarves as an accessory to help dress up and outfit and also to hide my 'turkey neck'.

 Before I bought this book I was wearing scarves which looked like a noose around my neck.
 Now I am a scarf wearing aficionado!

 The use of chokers and necklaces will draw attention to this area which you are trying to hide.
 Great cascades of chains or necklaces give the appearance of a drawn pulled down neck, best to avoid these unless your neck is covered with clothing.

-Turtlenecks, Roll necks and Mock Turtlenecks
+Turtlenecks, Roll Necks and Mock Turtlenecks

 High neck clothing such as turtle necks are a great way to hide the loose skin around your neck.
 There are of course 'mock turtle necks' which don't fold over.
 If you don't like the feeling of all the material around your neck, this may be an option better suited to you.
 These come in a variety of fabrics from chunky knits to thin cotton/blends and can be as thick or sheer as you wish.
-These aren't only for winter though as you can buy high necked shells which work well under a lightweight suit.
+These aren't only for winter though as you can buy high-necked shells which work great under a lightweight suit.